Mesmerising Beauty of County Sligo

 Rosses Point Sligo

-Since a lot of the area is undeveloped it has long been a place where you’ll find a variety of wildlife.
-These include a colony of grey seals and dolphins; basking sharks and some people have even spotted whales.
-This is one of those incredible things that bring people to the area, in hopes of spotting the different wildlife.
+Since a lot of the area is undeveloped, it has long been a place where you’ll find a variety of wildlife.
+These include a colony of grey seals and dolphins, basking sharks, and some people have even spotted whales.
+This incredible thing brings people to the area, hoping to spot the different wildlife.

 The area is also thought to have inspired the paintings of Jack.
-B Yeats the brother of William.
+B Yeats, the brother of William.
 B Yeats.
-You can see exhibitions on his artwork located at the Models Art Centre in the town of Sligo.
+You can see exhibitions of his artwork located at the Models Art Centre in the town of Sligo.

 Amazing Castles